friendsofbnp/friendsofbnp.github.io/_posts/2026-06-12-remove-invasives.md

 ### Dates and times

-Second and fourth Fridays at 8:00 - 10:00 AM through the summer months and perhaps into the fall.
+Second and fourth Fridays at 8:00 - 10:00 AM through the summer months.

 - Friday June 12
 - Friday June 26
 - Friday July 10
 - Friday July 24
 - Friday August 14

-Further dates TBD
+- Friday August 28
+- Friday September 11
+- Friday September 25

+We will be scheduling more removals in October and November based on the results of a scheduling poll.

 -------------